tum-ewk/ficus/doc/tutorial.rst

     Partload, no
     Min-Cap, no

 Run the model again.
-This will take a little more time than befor, because the equation uses an integer variable and the model becomes a mixed integer linear optimisation problem.
-Looking at the ``heat`` timeseries result figure again, you can see that charging/dischraging of the storage at the same time is avoided now.
+This will take a little more time than before, because the equation uses an integer variable and the model becomes a mixed integer linear optimisation problem.
+Looking at the ``heat`` time-series result figure again, you can see that charging/discharging of the storage at the same time is avoided now.

 .. image:: NewFactory/MIP_Storage_In-Out/activated/heat-timeseries.*
    :width: 95%